 - Extra active lifestyle (very hard exercise, physical job or sports 6-7 days/week): 2.0

 In case of doubt, pick the lower number from the list above; most people tend to overestimate their exercise level or forget about the cheat days that happen from time to time.

 Step 3: pick your target weight and an optimal keto diet plan.

 Once you know what is the recommended calorie intake for maintaining your current weight, you can modify it to achieve the results you want.
 As a first step, decide on your target weight - it can be lower or higher than your current one.
 Then, choose how fast you want to lose or gain weight.

 A typical diet plan allows you to lose 0.5-1 kg (1-2 lbs) per week.
 Faster weight loss might be dangerous for your health, while a slower pace requires a lot of patience.
-Naturally, you don't have to be losing weight on the ketogenic diet; a lot of people decide to start this diet because of other health benefits (you can find them in the section health benefits of the keto diet).
+Naturally, you don't have to be losing weight on the ketogenic diet; a lot of people decide to start this diet because of other health benefits (you can find them in the section ).

 It is typically assumed that each pound of body fat stores approximately 3500 kcal of energy.
 It means that if you want to lose one pound a week, you need to cut 500 calories per day from your daily calorie expenditure.